ExodusMovement/schemasafe/doc/Error-handling.md

   * `allErrors` — list all encountered errors, not just the first one.
 Requires `includeErrors`.

+    To ensure that this is not a [DoS vector](./Complexity-checks.md), `pattern`, `format`, `propertyPatterns` and `uniqueItems` checks will be still skipped if the same exact data property already failed length restrictions.

   * `verboseErrors` — include more information in each error object.
 Requires `includeErrors`.

 All of those are opt-ins (i.e. `false` by default).